 Age Related Macular Degeneration

-Age-Related Macular Degeneration (AMD) is the leading cause of sight loss and blindness in the elderly population of India.
+Age-Related Macular Degeneration (AMD) is one of the cause of loss of vision in the elderly population of India.
 It is an eye condition that affects the central part of the eye known as the macula, a yellowish oval-shaped area near the middle of the retina where the vision is keenest.

 What are the Causes of